 The Office will treat information submitted by an existing broadband service provider designated as proprietary and confidential, consistent with applicable federal law.
-If any of these responses do contain information or data that the submitter deems to be confidential commercial information that should be exempt from disclosure under 119.071(1)(h), Florida Statutes, or is protected under applicable state privacy laws, that information should be identified as privileged or confidential.
+If any of these responses do contain information or data that the submitter deems to be confidential commercial information that should be exempt from disclosure under state open records laws, or is protected under applicable state privacy laws, that information should be identified as privileged or confidential.
 Otherwise, the responses will be made publicly available.

-Volume I Public Comment
+6. Volume I Public Comment